 Specific accommodation requests should be made by October 1, 2021.

 The Safe Schools Project, a program of the Queer Youth Task Force, is committed to providing universal access to all of our events.
 Please contact us to request accessibility accommodations.
 Advance notice is necessary to arrange for some accessibility needs.

 Learn About the Summit Organizers

-Trisha Herrera (she/her/hers) is an incoming junior at UCSC, majoring in Sociology and Critical Race and Ethnic Studies.
-She has been working with the Safe Schools Project for two years and helped produce two summits thus far.
-She is committed to cultivating spaces that are affirming, healing, resourceful, and supportive for LBGTQIA+ youth.
-She is thankful to help present the first-ever virtual Queer, Trans, and Allied Student Summit this fall!
+Trisha Herrera (she/her/hers) is an incoming senior at UCSC, majoring in Sociology and Critical Race and Ethnic Studies.
+She has been working with the Safe Schools Project for three years and helped produce three summits thus far.
+She is committed to cultivating spaces that are affirming, healing, resourceful, and supportive for all LBGTQIA+ youth.
+She is thankful to help present the Queer, Trans, and Allied Student Summit this fall!